 Founded in 2009, the Canadian Art Writing Prize is a juried award designed to encourage new writers on contemporary art.

-The winner of this national competition is commissioned to write a feature story forCanadian Art and receives a $3,000 award, while the two-runners up each receive recognition in the magazine and a $1,000 award.
+The winner of this national competition receives $3,000 and is commissioned to write a feature story for an upcoming print issue of Canadian Art.
+The two-runners up each receive $1,000 and are commissioned to write a feature story for canadianart.ca.
 Both the winner and the runners-up receive complimentary subscriptions to Canadian Art.

-Application guidelines: Please send an unpublished writing sample (between 1,200 and 1,500 words) on an art-related subject, plus a 200-word biographical sketch, to email@example.com.
-Your writing sample should take the form of a critical essay.
-If you are reviewing an exhibition, please frame it as a critical discussion that relates to current artistic and cultural discourse.
-Successful writing samples will be opinionated, provocative and original, and will reflect Canadian Art’s commitment to intelligent, accessible prose that connects contemporary art to wider ideas, culture and politics.
+Application guidelines: Please send an unpublished writing sample (800 to 1,000 words) on any art-related subject, plus a 200-word biography, to firstname.lastname@example.org.
+Your writing sample should take the form of a critical essay or review.
+If a review, please frame it as it relates to current artistic and cultural discourse.
+Successful applicants will have writing that is opinionated, provocative and original, and reflects Canadian Art’s commitment to intelligent, accessible writing that connects contemporary art to broader ideas around culture and politics.

 Before submitting, we encourage you to become familiar with our publication, including our mandate and contributor guidelines.

 Applications for the 2020 Writing Prize are due July 3, 2020.

 We gratefully acknowledge the generous support of the Joan and Clifford Hatch Foundation and the Norman and Margaret Jewison Foundation.